LangProc/langproc-2017-lab/3-codegen/readme.md

 - `lt dstReg srcRegA srcRegB` : If srcRegA < srcRegB, then dstReg=1, otherwise dstReg=0.

-- `beq dstReg srcRegA label` : If srcRegA == srcRegB, then jump to label.
+- `beq srcRegA srcRegB label` : If srcRegA == srcRegB, then jump to label.

-- `bne dstReg srcRegA label` : If srcRegA != srcRegB, then jump to label.
+- `bne srcRegA srcRegB label` : If srcRegA != srcRegB, then jump to label.

 - `halt srcReg` : Halt the program and return value in srcReg.